 Different approaches to science mapping can illustrate the characteristics of and structures within a body of literature (Cuccurullo and Aria, 2022; Zupic and Čater, 2015).
 Citation-based analyses reveal the intellectual structure of a field, highlighting foundational works and tracing the influence of ideas through citation networks.
 Co-authorship, institutional affiliations, and country collaboration networks reveal the social structure of a field, highlighting how scholars connect and collaborate.
 Key word co-occurrence, bibliographic coupling, and topic modelling reveal the conceptual structure of a field, highlighting themes, topics, and patterns of research content.

 Recently, Varma et al. (2021) conducted a bibliometric review of 25 years of articles published in CDI, investigating the social, intellectual, and conceptual structure of the journal.
 With regard to the social structure of the journal, they illustrated strong international collaboration and noted a marked increase in the number of authors contributing to published articles.
 They highlighted elements of the intellectual structure, such as the most cited authors and articles, as well as analysing how various factors influence citation impact.
-To explore the conceptual structure, they illustrated five clusters of related articles—career development, work engagement, entrepreneurship career, career outcomes, and career mentoring—among a bibliographic coupling analysis, which is based on the assumption that articles on a similar topic will cite common references and, in turn, be cited together by subsequent articles.
+To explore the conceptual structure, they illustrated five clusters of related articles—career development, work engagement, entrepreneurship career, career outcomes, and career mentoring—from a bibliographic coupling analysis, which is based on the assumption that articles on a similar topic will cite common references and, in turn, be cited together by subsequent articles.
 They also used author keywords to trace trending topics over time.

-However, the methods used to explore the conceptual structure in Varma et al. (2021) are limited in nature.
+However, the methods used to explore the conceptual structure in Varma et al. (2021) are quite limited.
 Bibliographic coupling only captures surface-level relationships based on shared citations, potentially missing related papers that use different theoretical frameworks or cite different foundational works.
-Additionally, citations signal more than just topical relevance—including social networking, strategic positioning, and disciplinary signalling—meaning that shared reference patterns may reflect academic politics or citation conventions rather than genuine conceptual similarity.
-The method also operates at a much coarser granularity, treating entire documents as a single conceptual unit, resulting in lower fidelity for understanding nuanced conceptual structures.
-Author keywords offer much smaller datasets for analysis—a half dozen words per article at most—and are undermined by redundancy, with the most common keyword in Varma et al. (2021) being “career development”.
+Additionally, citations signal more than just topical relevance—including author relationships, citation trading, strategic positioning, and disciplinary signalling—meaning that shared reference patterns may reflect academic politics or citation conventions rather than genuine conceptual similarity.
+Bibliographic coupling also operates at a coarse level of granularity, treating entire documents as a single conceptual unit and producing lower fidelity analyses of nuanced conceptual structures.
+Author keywords offer much smaller datasets for analysis—a half dozen words per article—and can be undermined by redundancy, with the most common keyword in Varma et al. (2021) being “career development”.

 Structural Topic Model (STM) of CDI